What is fanconi anemia?

 Fanconi anemia (FA), named for Swiss pediatrician, Guido Fanconi, is a very rare, primarily recessive genetic disorder.
 If both parents carry a defect (mutation) in the same FA gene, each of their children has a 25% chance of inheriting the defective gene from both parents.
 When this happens, the child will have FA.

-Fanconi anemia is an inherited type of anemia that leads to bone marrow failure.
+Fanconi anemia is an inherited disease that can lead to bone marrow failure and cancer.
 Though considered primarily a blood disease, FA may affect all systems of the body.
 It is a complex and chronic disorder that is psychologically demanding.
 FA is also a cancer-prone disease, affecting patients decades earlier than the general population.